aanndryyyy/wordpress-project/README.md

 1. Use lando.
 1. Use docker.

 To export or import data from one site to another (eg. local -> pre-live), you can use WP CLI.
-I've found it to be the fastest and most reliable.
-To make it work seamlessly, define `WP_HOME` and `WP_SITEURL` in wp-config.php or use [wp-cli again](https://wordpress.org/support/article/changing-the-site-url/#wp-cli)!
+I've found it to be the most reliable.
+To make it work seamlessly, define `WP_HOME` and `WP_SITEURL` globals or use [wp-cli again](https://wordpress.org/support/article/changing-the-site-url/#wp-cli)!

 ## Prerequisites